simbo1905/thinbus-srp-js/README.md

 }
 ```

-Also as outlined above `Date.now()` is hashed into `a` regardless of the random generator used to further reduce the possibility of a duplicated `A` value been used for different login attempts.

 ## Recommendations

 * Make the salt column in the database `not null` and add a uniqueness constraint.
-* Use symmetric encryption with a key only visible at the webserver to encypt the verifier `v` value within the database.
-This protects against off site database backups being exposed which risks an offline dictionary attack against `v`.
+* Use symmetric encryption with a key only visible at the webserver to encrypt the verifier `v` value within the database.
+This protects against off site database backups being used in an offline dictionary attack against `v`.
-* If you allow the use of issac as a fallback random number generator add `onkeyup` event handlers which advance the random stream as documented above.
+* If you allow the use of Issac as a fallback random number generator add `onkeyup` event handlers which advance the random stream as documented above.
 * Use Thinbus SRP over HTTPS.
+If your customers use a company supplied computer going via a corporate web proxy then HTTPS may be [decrypted and monitored](https://www.bluecoat.com/products/proxysg).
 HTTPS may be compromised due to things like [bad certs in the wild](http://nakedsecurity.sophos.com/2013/12/09/serious-security-google-finds-fake-but-trusted-ssl-certificates-for-its-domains-made-in-france/).
 HTTPS may be compromised by bugs or misconfigurations such as [Heartbleed](http://en.wikipedia.org/wiki/Heartbleed).
 HTTPS alone cannot protected against leaking passwords into error messages on your webserver or database server logs.
 SRP over HTTPS is better than either used alone.
-* Create a custom large safe prime number `N` of greater than 1024 bits. **Tip:** This requires some testing on the browsers and hardware you are targeting to check that the math runs fast enough for a good user experience.
+* Create a custom large safe prime number `N` of greater than 1024 bits. **Tip:** Check on the browsers and hardware you are targeting that the math runs fast enough for a good user experience.

 ## License